percona/everest-doc/docs/reference/troubleshoot.md

 ### Database deployment

 In Everest, every database begins with a DatabaseCluster (DBC) Custom Resource (CR) that is deployed to the chosen namespace.
-Depending on the selected engine type, this DBC will be converted into a corresponding Custom Resource that can be understood by the database operator, whether it be pxc, psmdb, or pg.
+Depending on the selected engine type, this DBC will be converted into a corresponding Custom Resource that can be understood by the database operator, whether it be `pxc`, `psmdb`, or `pg`.

 Example:
 This gives a step by step approach to troubleshoot if something goes wrong with your database deployment: